v-h-gn/lectures/published/cs010a/week3/slides.md

   square: Left,Top,Width,Height,Rotate
 ```

-# Branch Syntax
+# If-Else Syntax

-**Branch** instructions are used to change the flow of our program based on state or inputs.
+_Branch_ instructions are used to change the flow of our program based on state or inputs.

 In C++, this is accomplished with `if`-`else` statements.